Secure Software Development Methodologies: A Multivocal Literature Review: Evaluation of the methodologies

-The methodology by Jones and Rastogi~\cite{jones2004secure}, the methodology by Daud~\cite{daud2010secure}, the methodology by Khan~\cite{khan2011secure}, the methodology by Farhan and Mostafa~\cite{farhan2018methodology} does not provide any experiments on the methodology to provide evidence of efficiency.
+The methodology by Jones and Rastogi~\cite{jones2004secure}, the methodology by Daud~\cite{daud2010secure}, the methodology by Khan~\cite{khan2011secure}, the methodology by Farhan and Mostafa~\cite{farhan2018methodology} did not offer any experiments or evidence of their effectiveness.

-We found a survey~\cite{liou2020survey} on the effectiveness of Microsoft SDL~\cite{microsoftsdl}, Touchpoints~\cite{mcgraw2004software} and the methodology by Jones and Rastogi~\cite{jones2004secure}.
-The authors rank the methodologies according their effectiveness based on 11 assessment criteria: (1) Waterfall or Agile rooted, (2) universal, (3) model has all phases, (4) compatibility, (5) for new or continued development, (6) initiation phase effectiveness, (7) has operation and maintenance phase, (8) security testing is performed in two or more phases, (9) security is integrated into all phases, (10) difficulty of implementing security training, (11) has security staff.
-Thus, the study revealed that the methodology by Jones and Rastogy~\cite{jones2004secure} is effective, especially for agile development but cannot be applied to all projects.
-An effective alternative for the Waterfall projects is Touchpoints~\cite{mcgraw2006software}.
-In contrast, Microsoft SDL~\cite{microsoftsdl} is considered to be less effective because it is customised by Microsoft and cannot be widely used by other organizations.